-If you have more than one container, then you can use the option
+If you have more than one container, you can use the option

--i CONTAINER-IDENTIFIER to specify for which container you want to perform an operation.
+-i CONTAINER-IDENTIFIER to specify which container you want to perform an operation on.

 Run desktop application¶

 Run it from the app menu like any other app.
-To start a graphical application from the command line, for example
+To start a graphical app from the command-line, for example

 # ubuntu-app-launch <CONTAINER_ID>_<desktop_file_name>_0.0 ubuntu-app-launch xenial_gedit_0.0

-For every container you create there will be two directories created:
+For every container you create, two directories will be created:

-There are 2 options for executing commands inside the container.
+There are two options for executing commands inside the container.

 The first option is based on

-TMPDIR is not available which may lead to problems with software that tries to create temporary files or directories.
+TMPDIR is not available, which may lead to problems with software trying to create temporary files or directories.

-You may use this option e.g., for installing packages.
+You may use this option to installing packages.